St. Cloud State Huskies men's ice hockey: WCHA

 After three years as an independent, St. Cloud joined the WCHA in 1990.
 Widely regarded as the best conference at the time, the WCHA made it difficult for St. Cloud to compete for a further NCAA bid.
 In spite of the tough opposition, the Huskies thrived in their new conference and routinely finished in the top half of the standings.
 There were several near-misses for championships and tournament bids but, at the end of the 20th century, the Huskies finally returned to the national tournament.
 In three consecutive years, St. Cloud made the NCAA tournament but lost each game they played.
 The program then declined for a few years and Dahl stepped down after the 2005 season.

 Bob Motzko, an alumnus of the team, took over and swiftly turned the team's fortunes.
-In his first five seasons he got the Huskies to appear in two WCHA championship games.
-Though he lost both, he was able to get the Huskies their first win in NCAA tournament play.
+In his first five seasons he led the Huskies to two WCHA championship games.
+Though the team lost both, the Huskies got their first win in NCAA tournament play.
 Three years later, Motzko led the team to its first WCHA regular season title and led the Huskies to the Frozen Four.